CocoDuan2/autotest/jjwt-master/README.md

 JWTs can be cryptographically signed (making it a [JWS](https://tools.ietf.org/html/rfc7515)) or encrypted (making it a [JWE](https://tools.ietf.org/html/rfc7516)).

-This adds a powerful layer of verifiability to the user of JWTs.
+This adds a powerful layer of verifiability to the com.xingxing.user of JWTs.
 The receiver has a high degree of confidence that the JWT has not been tampered with by verifying the signature, for instance.

 The compact representation of a signed JWT is a string that has three parts, each separated by a `.`: